Common rules enforce common values

 It enables global responses to global issues.

-It ensures common standards for production, testing, and labeling of goods, workers rights, taxation.
+It ensures common standards for production, testing, and labelling of goods, workers rights, taxation.
 All of which removes the need for tariffs and customs checks.

 It enables free movement of people, organisations, goods and services.

 Risk: Fear of tight state control stifling human ingenuity and freedoms.
 Mitigate by enshrining tolerance of criticism and processes that enable system evolution.
-No law is sacrosanct.
+No law is so sacrosanct it cannot be challenged and refined..

 Risk: Legal system is manipulated.
 Mitigated by: Build in global monitoring and oversight process.
 No person or organisation is outside the law.